 Rheumatology Fellowship Application Information and Requirements

-- USMLE Scores (must past step III prior to starting Fellowship) or equivalent scores
+- USMLE scores (must pass step III prior to starting fellowship) or equivalent scores

 - ECFMG status report (foreign medical graduates only)

 - Applicants must be board-certified or board-eligible in Internal Medicine

 - Applicants must either be, or be eligible to be, licensed as physicians by the State of Florida

 - Interviews are held between August – November of the year prior to starting training

 For further questions, you may contact our program assistant:

 P.O.
 Box 100221